 I am a big fan of Emily Gravett, Meerkat Mail being a true favourite.
 In this book, Emily is able to keep the reader entertained and deliver an important message.
 It has the same illustration style as her other books which I just love.
 There are lots of woodland animals to meet and it might make you think whether you have too much stuff.

 How are the books chosen?

-Natalie was part of the expert readers panel who choose The Summer Reading Challenge Book Collections.
-This is supported by publishers from across the UK and Ireland, who send nearly 400 books and top-secret proofs to consider for the 2021 collection.
+Natalie was part of the expert readers panel who chose The Summer Reading Challenge Book Collections.
+This was supported by publishers from across the UK and Ireland, who sent nearly 400 books and top-secret proofs to consider for the 2021 collection.

 Every submission was read by members of the 80-strong expert readers panel, with librarians, teachers, reading group leaders and their children reviewing each title to help us find books that resonate with our Wild World Heroes themes and offer Challenge participants plenty of variety to choose from.
 An advisory panel, consisting of representatives from organisations including WWF, Libraries Connected, ASCEL, CILIP and Glorious Reads, then used the readers' recommendations to shape the final collection.

 There are 70 books in the Wild World Heroes collection.
 Check out the other great books on offer here.